Best Hikes In Glacier National Park

 With over 700 miles of trails filled with historical glaciers, protected ecosystems, and unique wildlife, you are guaranteed to never want to leave.
 There is so much to do and see within the park.

-According to National Geographic, Glacier Park in 1910 had an estimated 150 glaciers.
-Since then, there are now less than 30.
+According to National Geographic, in 1910 Glacier Park had an estimated 150 glaciers.
+Due to climate change, there are now less than 30.
+Visiting and hiking throughout the park today may be your last opportunity to see glaciers in the park.

 1. Highline Trail